Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 # Part1: Exploratory Data Analysis

-### Since we will be attempting to predict loan_status, we will create a countplot as shown below to see how balanced our labels are:
+Since I wanted to predict loan_status, I created a countplot as shown below to see how balanced the labels were:

 ```python